delabon/woolook/readme.txt

 [See Demo Site](https://delabon.com/demo/woolook/) | [See Screenshots](#screenshots) | [Support](https://delabon.com/support)

+Woolook is a collection of beautiful Woocommerce blocks.
+The default blocks design that comes with Woocommerce feels outdated.
-Create beautiful shop pages for you Woocommerce site.
+That is why, I have designed and developed Woolook.
+So you can beautiful shop pages for your Woocommerce website.

 No more code, shortcodes and complicated page builders.

 It's easy and fun to use.
 Create pages in minutes from your Wordpress Editor.
 It's **PAINLESS!**

+Display your products and categories on posts and pages!

 [Download now](#installation) and start creating beautiful looking store **TODAY!**

-== Woocommerce Blocks? ==
+== Woocommerce Blocks ==

-Wordpress 5 came with a new editor called Gutenberg.
-This editor simplifies the creation of pages and posts by replacing shortcodes and custom HTML by Blocks.

-Woolook is a collection of beautiful Woocommerce blocks.
-It’s easy and enjoyable to work with.
-Display your products and categories on posts and pages!

-**Blocks (More Coming)**

 * Layout Two: Display products by categories ( New ).
 * Collection One: Display your best categories ( New ).